Future proof network: Network Glossary Definition

 Future-proof network is a term that’s been around nearly as long as have IT networks.
 Organizations of all stripes naturally want whatever network gear they install today in their data center and throughout the wide-area network to last for the long term.
 That involves being able to adapt to future requirements as they come along and ensure your network and all connected devices and services have the capacity they will need going forward.

-The idea of adhering to open standards is likewise not new.
+The idea of adhering to flexible standards is likewise not new.
 For years companies have sought to ensure their network equipment adheres to standards, whether the various 802.11 standards for wireless networks or simple cabling standards like Cat 5.
 Such standards are constantly changing, so it’s important to know that your chosen vendor or service provider has a plan for adopting whatever new standard is in the works.

-Depending on the white box vendor, the implementation can also provide future proofing by enabling an organization to take advantage of technologies down the road even if they don’t use them initially.
+Depending on the network switch vendor, the implementation can also provide future proofing by enabling an organization to take advantage of technologies down the road even if they don’t use them initially.
 Pica8’s CrossFlow technology, for example, enables its switches to support software defined network (SDN) technology on the same ports that support Layer 2/Layer 3 switching and routing.
 So, a company that only uses L2/L3 today is positioned to support SDN technology down the road.
 Support for SDN will add capabilities such as discrete analytics and more granular security control on the same ports that supply L2/L3 switching and routing.

 By putting switching and routing capabilities in software, in a centralized controller, SDN also enables enabling automation capabilities capabilities.
 Network services can be provisioned automatically in real time as new applications and workloads are added, with all corporate security and privacy policies applied.
 That kind of automation is another form of future-proofing, enabling organizations to grow without adding support staff, or enabling existing staff to focus on more strategic endeavors.